 When can I study abroad?

-The specific timing when you have the option of spending a semester or year studying abroad depends on the programme you are pursuing at Mary Immaculate College.
+The option of when you can spend a semester or a year studying abroad depends on the programme you are pursuing at Mary Immaculate College.

 |Programme & Time Period for Study Abroad|